akrsh24/Pexel-NextJS/README.md

 # Unsplash-NextJS
-A repository for a NextJS Application using unsplash API.
+A repository for a NextJS Application using pexel image API.